ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/export-recipientpermissions.md

 </div>

 ## What does ExplicIT Consulting offer on top?
-ExplicIT Consulting offers commercial support for Export-RecipientPermissions: Consulting, implementation support, enhancing functionality, solving bugs and issues.
+ExplicIT Consulting offers fee-based support for Export-RecipientPermissions: Consulting, implementation support, enhancing functionality, solving bugs and issues.

 <a href="/contact"><button class="button is-link is-normal is-responsive is-hover">Contact us for questions and a customized quote</button></a>